Consumer AppTV CompanionConcept SprintMobile

 The Challenge

-The app had a clear functional role but didn't yet support deeper engagement or a sense of personal connection.
+The app served a clear functional purpose but lacked deeper engagement or a sense of personal connection.

-• Where we could introduce experimental ideas without disrupting the core product
+• how experimental ideas could be introduced without disrupting core functionality

 The Solution